nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_history.md

 {% include custom/section.warnbanner.html %}

 ## History Section Content##
 The History section carries history related to the patient's previous care.
-Elements should be rendered as subheadings in any html sent.
+Elements should be rendered as subheadings in any HTML sent.
 <table style="width:100%;max-width: 100%;">
 	<thead>
 		<tr>